Getty Images/iStockphoto

 Challenges of banning TikTok

-If the U.S. government prevails against the court challenges, banning TikTok will face other issues.
-One of the main challenges of banning TikTok is alienating young users politically.
+Another challenge of banning TikTok is alienating young users politically.
 TikTok's user base skews young.
-To ban access to the app would negatively influence a lot of young voters who enjoy the app.
+To ban access to the app would negatively influence a lot of young voters and consumers who enjoy the app.
+In the leadup to the ban, many users migrated to another Chinese-owned platform with similar functionality -- RedNote -- partially out of necessity and partially in protest of the ban.

-Another challenge is that many SMBs rely on the platform for their business model.
-Many multinational corporations also have their own TikTok accounts and rely on the platform for some portion of business.
-There are petitions to save the app and protests against the ban, with support from lawmakers as well.
+Many SMBs also rely on the platform for their business model.
+And many multinational corporations have their own TikTok accounts and rely on the platform for some portion of business.
+Over the course of the ban's saga, there have been petitions to save the app and protests against the ban, with support from lawmakers as well.

-The investigation into TikTok has reinvigorated a larger conversation about data privacy on all social platforms, sparking calls for data privacy law reform.
+The investigation into TikTok has reinvigorated a larger conversation about data privacy on all social platforms, and has sparked calls for data privacy law reform.

 TikTok vs. Douyin